Skip to main content

 Although the bastion host and the service nodes reside in the VPC under your management (BYOC VPC), they are not accessible (for example, via SSH) to anyone outside Aiven.

-The bastion and workload nodes require outbound access to the Internet to work properly (supporting HA signaling to the Aiven management node and RPM download from Aiven repositories).
+The bastion and workload nodes require outbound access to the internet to work properly (supporting HA signaling to the Aiven management node and RPM download from Aiven repositories).

 Firewall rules are enforced on the subnet level.
 You can integrate your services using standard VPC peering techniques.
 All Aiven communication is encrypted.

-BYOC and backups
+BYOC service backups

 important